theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.IR3Connection.md

 ### <a id="ERPConnect_IR3Connection_ReadTableFunctionName"></a> ReadTableFunctionName

-Gets or sets the name of the function module that is used by <xref href="ERPConnect.Utils.ReadTable" data-throw-if-not-resolved="false"></xref>.
+Gets or sets the name of the function module that is used by `ERPConnect.Utils.ReadTable`.
-            This will be overriden by <xref href="ERPConnect.Utils.ReadTable.SetCustomFunctionName(System.String)" data-throw-if-not-resolved="false"></xref>.
+            This will be overriden by `ERPConnect.Utils.ReadTable.SetCustomFunctionName(System.String)`.

 ```csharp
 string ReadTableFunctionName { get; set; }